 Actually, at times, the music was hard to hear since, in their determination to demonstrate their mad skills, the animators and the director created many hilarious side stories of the digital creatures and the audience kept bursting into laughter right in the middle of the arias and duets.
 Don't get me wrong, I am all for operas being entertaining, and just like you, I am sick and tired of stifling dusty old fashioned classical productions.
 The story of The Magic Flute is so ridiculous to begin with, it simply cries out for being light and funny and easy to watch.
 But there is time and place for jokes, and this is still an opera, and when I am not allowed to hear it because all the tourists who came to see the lighting of the Christmas tree at the Grove and stopped by the opera house before leaving town are laughing on top of their lungs, I get frustrated.

 There were some really weird things going on on the screen at times, like the magic bells, also animated, looked like little red flowers with legs - something of a marriage between Disney and Escher; the Queen of the night was turned into a giant (digital) knife-throwing spider; the flute was represented by a white-colored naked creature flying across the screen pooping out musical notes along the way; while Papageno was dreaming of food he was deprived of, the audience was presented with the images of live chickens walking in line across the screen, looking directly at us, then walking into the oven and coming out of it cooked on a platter.
-The procession looked like a kill line in some kind of a chicken Auschwitz, and the rest of the show was just lost on me.
-For some unknown reason, Papageno had a cat companion which was probably the cutest and the most memorable part of this odd production but I could never figure out what it was doing there in the first place.
+The procession looked like a kill line in some kind of a chicken Auschwitz, and the impression stayed with me for the rest of the show.
+For some unknown reason, Papageno had a cat companion which was probably the cutest and the most memorable part of this odd production but I never figured out what it was doing there.

 As for the singing, it was plain embarrassing.
-Kudos to Jeni Houser who replaced the South Korean soprano So Young Parks due to her sickness.
+Kudos to Jeni Houser who replaced the South Korean soprano So Young Parks in the rope of Queen of the Night due to her sickness.
 That said, Ms. Houser's voice could only reach the 10th row of the orchestra seat, where I was, on the very top notes.
 The rest of her two arias was completely drowned out by the orchestra that was desperately holding back as it was.
 Sloppy coloraturas, unstable intonation throughout, and only two out of four high Fs she managed to sing on-pitch were just not enough for me to join in the defining round of applause she was awarded.

 Czech soprano Zuzana Markova who made her debut with LA opera in this production as Pamina had the best projection of all singers.
 Her powerful soprano undoubtedly reached the very last row of this pretty sizable opera house.
 That said, I am not sure it was such a good thing.
 Ms. Markova's voice had one of the widest and most unpleasant wobbles I've ever heard.
 In fact, her wobble was so wide, it was difficult to identify the pitch.
 This young soprano who sings leading roles like Violetta, Amina, Lucia, and Zerlina all over the world has already a huge vocal issue on her hands.